 - Staff are not allowed to take photographs or videos on their personal equipment.

-Photos and videos you take in school
+Photos you take

 Your child wants to see you looking at them, not at your phone.